thomasdunlap/TensorFlow-Traffic-Sign-Classification/writeup_template.md

 * Why did you believe it would be relevant to the traffic sign application?
 * How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?

+I choose to use a slightly modified LeNet architecture.
+LeNet is an architecture I worked with in identifying handwritten numbers, and I thought it would translate well to identifying traffic signs.
+The final model accuracy was !AN UNKNOWN NUMBER!, which suggests LeNet was a success.

+As far as some of the hyperparameters go, I just sort guessed to low, then too high, until I reached a happy medium.

 ### Test a Model on New Images